jbankes/Hello_Jenkins/README.md

 1. Navtigate to [Jenkins](jenkins.chico.liatr.io).
 2. Click _New Item_.
 3. Enter a name for your project, click _Freestyle Project_, then _OK_.
+  1. _Note_: Please do not include a space.
+  2. Name this something unique so there are no collisions.
 4. Set up _Source Code Management_.
   1. Select _git_.
   2. Enter the URL to your git repository